 When you become a little more familiar and comfortable with ISO-MOTION® you will start to flow or dance and allow your body to move in an improv manner allowing your body to speak to you where appropriate work may need to be focused.

-Mobility Exercises with ISO-MOTION® gives you a better understanding of your body and possible areas of strengths and weaknesses.
+Mobility Exercises with ISO-MOTION® give you a better understanding of your body and possible areas of strengths and weaknesses.
 Make sure you listen to your body, some movements might cause discomfort or even pain identifying a potential injury, tightness, or weakness in your body.
 There is a difference between weakness, tightness, and injury.
-If you feel pain, stop that motion as exercise should never cause pain; however, if tightness is the issue work on moving through that motion loosening up that area and if the area feels weak dedicate some time to exercising that particular muscle and motion.
-ISO-MOTION gives you the benefit of immediate response to your strength and ability to release tension on demand making it a safer alternative to free weights.
+If you feel pain, stop that motion as exercise should never cause pain; however, if tightness is the issue work on moving through that motion loosening up that area, and if the area feels weak dedicate some time to exercising that particular muscle and motion.
+ISO-MOTION gives you the benefit of immediate response to your strength and ability to release the tension on demand making it a safer alternative to free weights.

 You can use this technique as one continuous routine for one set or take pauses and perform the mobility exercises with ISO-MOTION® for movement performance using sets.
 The longer you flow the more endurance and cardio you will perform.
-The shorter your flow but more resistance you apply, the better for strength training.
+The shorter your flow but the more resistance you apply, the better for strength training.

 To focus on strength training, apply 80% – 100% of your max effort for short sets and rest for 2 minutes in between.

 For conditioning focus on engaging your muscles at 80% or less of your max effort and as you flow.
-The longer you flow, generally the less resistance you apply, which targets endurance and cardio.
+The longer you flow, generally, the less resistance you apply, which targets endurance and cardio.

 Most importantly, have fun and try these Mobility Exercises with ISO-MOTION® for movement performance in your daily life to see how much you can enhance your daily routines.